jake10693/Calendar/README.md

 ## Description

 The app displays standard business hours (9 a.m. to 5 p.m.).
-Each time slot represents one hour and contains the following:
+Each time slot represents one hour and will change color based on if that time of the current day has passed, is upcoming or is the current hour.
+You can add tasks manually into the time slots and save them to your local device by clicking the blue button on the right.
+This Front-end web application was created using moment.js.

 ## Table of Contents